 Samuel J. Abrams

-Dr. Abrams is the author of several books on a variety of topics including public opinion, Congress, religion and society, and polarization.
+Prof. Abrams is the author of several books on a variety of topics including public opinion, Congress, religion and society, and polarization.
 His scholarly articles have been featured in peer-reviewed journals such as the British Journal of Political Science, The Jewish Journal, and PS: Political Science & Politics.
 He is presently working on two book projects exploring partisanship, polarization, and society and Gen Z on college campuses.

-Dr. Abrams has an M.A. and Ph.D. from Harvard University and is an alumnus of Harvard University’s Kennedy School of Government Program on Inequality and Social Policy.
+Prof. Abrams has an M.A. and Ph.D. from Harvard University and is an alumnus of Harvard University’s Kennedy School of Government Program on Inequality and Social Policy.
 He received his A.B. in political science and sociology from Stanford University.
 He is happy to cheer on the Mets and visits the comic shop every Wednesday.

 In 2019, a student group called the Diaspora Coalition occupied a campus building and published a list of demands in the student newspaper.
 These demands included that “Abrams’s position at the college be put up to tenure review to a panel of the Diaspora Coalition and at least three faculty members of color.”
-In addition, the group demanded that the college issued a statement condemning the “harms that Abrams has caused to the college community” and that Abrams issue a public apology.
+In addition, the group demanded that the college issue a statement condemning the “harms that Abrams has caused to the college community” and that Prof. Abrams issue a public apology.

 See All Honorees